akshitagupta04/academic-projects/helper-robo/README.md

 **Scope: Three primary operational modes were designed and partially implemented.**

 ### Remote Navigation Control
-- Device navigation operates through commands via smartphone Bluetooth application
-- Two-wheel primary drive system
+- The device is controlled wirelessly through a smartphone using Bluetooth.
-- Speed, movement and direction controlling capability
+- You can control the spinning and rotational direction of the wheels.
+- You can control the speed of the device.
+- You can make the device move forward and backward.
+- An onboard LED indicates if the device is connected and ready to operate.

 ### Environmental Monitoring
 -